 There is potential for the former Talbot Quarry site to be redeveloped for residential development.
 Consideration of any redevelopment of the site there will need to assess requirements for open space contributions.
-The level of open space that is required will be assessed in accordance with Clause 52.03 of the Monash Planning Scheme.
+However, as a former sand quarry and tip Council has resolved not to take ownership of any land in any redevelopment of the land.